 Commonly waste is classified into two types: Biodegradable and Non-biodegradable waste.
 These two kinds of wastes are explained below:

 These are the wastes that come from our kitchen and it includes food remains, garden waste, etc. Biodegradable waste is also known as moist waste.
 This can be composted to obtain manure.
-Biodegradable wastes decompose itself over a period of time depending on the material.
+Biodegradable wastes decompose themselves over a period of time depending on the material.

-These are the wastes which include old newspaper, broken glass pieces, plastics, etc. Non-biodegradable waste is known as dry waste.
+These are the wastes which include old newspapers, broken glass pieces, plastics, etc. Non-biodegradable waste is known as dry waste.
 Dry wastes can be recycled and can be reused.
 Non-biodegradable wastes do not decompose by themselves and hence are major pollutants.

 Recycling of Waste